dxmv/google_clone/README.md

    - [ ] Use gRPC for communication between query-api

-**Milestone:** No more storing files on my disk, more optimal everything, only query-api and search communicate
+**Milestone:** No more storing files on my disk, more optimal everything, only query-api and search communicate directly

 ---